cloudflare/terraform-provider-cloudflare/website/docs/d/account_roles.html.md

 ## Attributes Reference

 - `roles` - A list of roles object.
-Object format:
+See below for nested attributes.

 **roles**